yogigrowth/Growth11-Agency/design_guidelines.md

 - **Case Study Visuals**: Screenshots, graphs, or metrics visualizations

 ## Visual Treatment
-- **Gradients**: Subtle blue gradients in hero sections and key CTAs
+- **Gradients**: Vibrant pink/magenta gradients in hero sections and key CTAs
-- **Contrast**: High contrast for readability and professional appearance
+- **Contrast**: High contrast for readability with energetic color pops
-- **Whitespace**: Generous spacing for premium feel
+- **Whitespace**: Generous spacing for modern feel
 - **Animations**: Minimal - subtle fade-ins and hover effects only

-This design emphasizes credibility, professionalism, and results-driven messaging appropriate for a growth-focused marketing agency.
+This design emphasizes energy, innovation, and growth-driven messaging appropriate for a dynamic marketing agency.